Graduate Entry Medical School

 The NIGEMS will offer a four-year MBBS programme and will operate under the current funding model for Higher Education, with Government funding for NI and EU student places.

-The new School will admit 60 students in its first year of operation in September 2019*, with a phased increase, over a five-year period, to an annual intake of 120 students.
+The new School will admit 60 students in its first year of operation*, with a phased increase, over a five-year period, to an annual intake of 120 students.
 A limited number of places will be available for overseas entrants.

 * Subject to Department of Health approval and successful progression of the MBBS course through the General Medical Council’s quality assurance programme.

-The University is in consultation with ACER, who deliver the GAMSAT, with regard to setting up a test centre at the Magee campus for the September 2018 scheduled test.
+The University is in consultation with ACER, who deliver the GAMSAT, with regard to setting up a test centre at the Magee campus.
 Further details on the GAMSAT, including the timeline for applications and tests, can be found at https://gamsat.acer.org/university-admission/admission-uk

 Grades and scores will form part of the selection process but personal aptitude and a demonstrated motivation for a career in medicine will also be used to decide who is accepted.